splorp/npds-tracker-server/readme.txt

-The basic configuration is great for development, testing, and Windows deployment, but for those running Linux or Mac OS X, it's preferable to install npdstracker more permanently and appropriately.
+The basic configuration is great for development, testing, and Windows deployment, but for those running Linux or Mac OS X, it’s preferable to install npdstracker more permanently and appropriately.
 Specifically:

 * For a cleaner installation, create a JAR file at the command line: